mikeoliphant/neural-amp-modeler-lv2/README.md

 ```-DUSE_NATIVE_ARCH=ON```: If you have a relatively modern x64 processor, you can pass ```-DUSE_NATIVE_ARCH=ON``` on your cmake command line to enable certain processor-specific optimizations.

-Also see the [NeuralAudio CMake options](https://github.com/mikeoliphant/NeuralAudio#cmake-options) - adding these to your neural-amp-modeler-lv2 will pass them to the NeuralAudio build.
+Also see the [NeuralAudio CMake options](https://github.com/mikeoliphant/NeuralAudio#cmake-options) - adding these to your neural-amp-modeler-lv2 cmake will pass them to the NeuralAudio build.